Shoes with optimum cushioning, lateral support, and flexibility for daily workouts and studio sessions. See workout shoes

 Under Armour Project Rock 1 size and fit

 The Under Armour Project Rock 1 is created with the foot dimension and the biomechanics of men in mind.
-It is reported to run larger than usual, so shoppers are recommended to go half a size down when ordering.
+It is reported to run larger than usual, so shoppers are recommended to go half-a-size to a full size down when ordering.
 The sizing ranges from US 7 to 16.
-It only comes in one width option, D - Medium.
+The shoe only comes in a standard D - Medium width but features a wide toe box for a comfortable toe splay.

 A rubber compound lines the entire bottom of the Under Armour Project Rock 1.
 It is textured with a strategically placed knobbed pattern for traction on different types of surfaces.
 It also serves to enhance the durability of the outsole.